-From my experience, I had a lot of peers tell me I chose the “easiest” business major – until they had to take a marketing course for themselves.
+A lot of peers told me I chose the “easiest” business major – until they had to take a marketing course for themselves.
 Marketing is so much more than just coming up with creative ideas (even though that’s a major part of it).
 Each day brings its own unique set of marketing challenges that you need to use your business and customer relationship skills to overcome.

 Here are 14 marketing challenges that most businesses will encounter, and tips on how to work through them.

-However, whether it’s COVID-19 or something else, every marketer eventually confronts a crisis at some point.
-And in these situations, they may have no recourse other than to react on instinct and what they know about their audience.
+But, there was a lot to learn from that experience: Every marketer eventually confronts a crisis at some point.
+In these situations, they may have no recourse to rely on other than their instincts and their audience insights.

-The key thing to remember when trying to overcome an unprecedented situation as a marketer – especially something as life-changing as COVID-19 – is to be empathetic with your target audience.
-Never exploit hardship in your messaging and always focus first and foremost on how to be helpful.
+When you’re trying to overcome an unprecedented situation as a marketer, the key thing to remember is to be empathetic with your target audience — especially if they’re directly impacted.
+It’s important to never exploit hardship in your messaging.
+Always focus first and foremost on how to be helpful.

 If you suspect that your messaging could be perceived as you taking advantage of a bad situation, then you probably need to go back to the drawing board.

-Marketers aren’t just creating content for a client or brand, they’re crafting materials that will call their customers’ audiences to action.
-Most marketing teams are creating content for three distinct audiences per client.
+Marketers aren’t just creating content for a client or brand, they’re crafting materials that will call their customers to action.
+Most marketing teams are creating content for 3 distinct audiences per client:

-Identifying these target audiences is the first step to creating effective messaging within your marketing campaigns.
+Building and analyzing your customer database in detail will be the first step to creating effective messaging that resonates with your target audience within your marketing campaigns.
 In B2B marketing, defining buyer personas may be more beneficial for promotional purposes.
 Both target audiences and buyer personas serve important purposes to help marketers identify who they are creating content for.

-Review our three-step approach to defining a target audience to help jumpstart your marketing campaign.
+Review our 3-step approach to defining a target audience to help jump-start your marketing campaign.

 Measuring ROI is one of the more major digital marketing challenges, but it’s relatively easy to overcome.
-Metrics are divided into two categories: vanity and value.
+By utilizing Google Analytics, Woopra and other platforms, you can gain valuable insights into your business data.
+It’s also important to understand the two categories that metrics are divided into: vanity and value.
 An increase in social media followers and higher keyword rankings don’t necessarily have an impact on your business’s bottom line.
-Value metrics, like downloads, conversions and qualified leads directly impact revenue and are what matter most.
+Value metrics, like downloads, conversions and qualified leads, directly impact revenue.

 Include these metrics in your reports to show clients or department heads how your marketing efforts benefited the company.

 Marketing and creativity go hand in hand.
-Coming up with original materials, titles and images that are optimized to reach target audiences is a challenge that flexes both the creative and analytical sides of a marketer’s brain, but after a while can become exhausting.
+Coming up with original materials, titles and images that are optimized to reach target audiences is a challenge.
+It flexes both the creative and analytical sides of a marketer’s brain, which — after a while — can become exhausting.

-Is it really 2020 and we’re still engaging in email marketing?
-Yes!
-When done correctly, email marketing offers a massive ROI because it’s so easy to implement and can directly reach your target audience.
+When done correctly, email marketing can offer a massive ROI since it’s so easy to implement and directly reaches your target audience.

 Of course, email marketing is only effective if existing and potential customers engage with it.
-Savvy marketers realized that email marketing as a whole wasn’t the problem with a failed campaign, but rather how they approached this form of communication.
+Savvy marketers have realized it wasn’t specifically the email channel that caused their campaign to fail, but rather how they approached this form of communication.